Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Things To See And Best Hikes In Kings Canyon

-Did you know that Kings Canyon is one of the biggest canyons in the US, and it’s even deeper than the Grand Canyon?!
+Did you know that Kings Canyon is one of the biggest canyons in the US?!
+It’s even deeper than the Grand Canyon!
 The park is really massive, and it’s divided into two sections: Grant Grove and Cedar Grove.

 Most people visit the western section (Grant Grove), which is has the most infrastructure and is the easiest to access.